Kairos-T/Kairos-T/README.md

 ## Skills and Certifications
 Here are some of my skills and certifications:
 - Python programming
-- Completed Cisco's Cybersecurity Essentials course
+- Scientific Research & Communications
-- Completed Cisco's Networking Essentials course
+- Cisco's Cybersecurity Essentials course
-- Familiar with network security fundamentals
+- Cisco's Networking Essentials course

 ## Projects
 Here are some of the projects that I have worked on: